 The CanMEDS-based competencies "In-training Evaluation Report (ITER)" form (APPENDIX 2) must be completed (preferably in electronic format), with signatures of at least two senior technologists, within two weeks after the end of each rotation.

-If necessary, the program director discusses the evaluations with the RT&MI residents, if necessary.
-The evaluation form is submitted to the SCFHS training supervisory committee within four weeks of the conclusion of the rotation.
-The ITERs should be conducted at least three times, covering nine training months per year.
+If necessary, the program director discusses the evaluations with the residents.
+The evaluation form was submitted to the SCFHS training supervisory committee within four weeks of the conclusion of the rotation.